 The form 1099-K was introduced into law in 2008 and went into effect until 2011- it’s by far the youngest of the 15 different types of 1099 forms.
 XTRM provides this tax document pre-filled online to all payment recipients.
-They can simply download and submit to the IRS in the usual manner.
+They can simply login to their account and download and submit to the IRS in the usual manner.

 What is a 1099-K form?